 What good check-in questions should not have

 Check-in questions shouldn’t become the main act.
 They should be limited but important parts of meetings.
-It is also important to make sure that questions aren’t too personal.
+It is also important to make sure that questions aren’t too personal to avoid peer pressure or a toxic work culture.
 No one should feel like they’re being interrogated or as though they’re in the spotlight.

 Check in questions that set you up for success